Menu

 Clumps with more than one rhizome are easily divided, but there is no harm planting them as one unit either.
 Either way will produce multiples next year!

-Please note that the plants in the photo are for planting now, ready for harvest next June or so.
+Please note that the rhizomes in the photos are for planting now, ready for harvest next June or so.
 There are no edible parts on these ones yet.

 Plant Description: